Storage Node

 Important Mainnet Notes:

-- Ensure your miner key has sufficient OG tokens for transaction fees
+- Ensure your miner key has sufficient 0G tokens for transaction fees

 - Mainnet nodes should have stable internet connectivity and sufficient bandwidth